zebrafactory/zebrachain/README.md

 recommended by the ML-DSA authors).
 Support for
 [FIPS 205 SLH-DSA](https://csrc.nist.gov/pubs/fips/205/final) will be added soon.

+## Development Status

-The current implementaion has low abstraction and is not configurable, making it easy to review the protocol.
+The current implementation has low abstraction and is not configurable, making it easy to review the protocol.
 So please jump in and help!
+Feedback and pull requests welcome!

-The next step is to make the implemntation configuable for single, double, and tripple hrybrid signing with ed25519, ML-DSA, and SLH-DSA, supporting all ML-DSA and SLH-DSA parameter sets.
+The next step is to make the implementation configurable for single, double, and triple hybrid signing with ed25519, ML-DSA, and SLH-DSA, supporting all ML-DSA and SLH-DSA parameter sets.
+Likewise, the hash function and digest size needs to be configurable.

+The Payload also needs to be abstracted into a trait to allow higher level code to define the size of payload and interpret its contents as needed.

+The current ZebraChain API is close to what it will be as the dust settles, except for it will soon be generic on two items: something that implements a parameter trait and something that implements a payload trait.

 ## 🦀 Dependencies of Interest